Phenolah/MovieApp/README.md

 Includes a like and dislike function where when one likes or dislikes the the generated movie a new one is regenrated.

 Tech Stack Used:
-- Django
-- HTML5
-- CSS3
-- Cloudinary
+- Django,Reactjs, HTML5, CSS3, Cloudinary
-- Reactjs

 HOME PAGE:

 💻 Getting Started To get a local copy up and running, follow these steps.